Did you know that more than 40,000 people under 65 are suffering from dementia in the UK?

 Based on Lisa Genova’s bestselling book, Juliane Moore stars as Alice Howland, a linguistics professor with early-onset of Alzheimer’s.
 Language is the very essence of Alice’s identity but when words start to escape her and her intellectual capabilities decline, she must come face-to-face with a devastating reality.

-The movie provides a poignant depiction of Alice’s increasing symptoms and shows how her husband and children deal with it; it is, in fact, a powerful movie for both Alzheimer’s patients and caregivers.
+The film provides a poignant depiction of Alice’s increasing symptoms and shows how her husband and children deal with it; it is, in fact, a powerful movie for both Alzheimer’s patients and caregivers.

 The Notebook directed by Nick Cassavetes